European Speedrunner Assembly: Break the Record: Live

 Break the Record: Live is a sponsored event run by ESA, where the top qualifying players of a particular game and category compete to break the world record live in said category.
 A prize pool is split amongst the runners depending on their placings during the event, with additional prize money being awarded for breaking the record.

 The first event was announced on December 26, 2019, for the Super Mario 64 120 Star category.
 The seven highest ranked Super Mario 64 speedrunners were flown to Sweden to participate in the live event.
 The event was sponsored by Elgato Gaming with a $5,000 prize pool, with the first prize being $3,000.
 An additional $5,000 grand prize was allocated for breaking the record.

 In July 2020, the second event, for Doom Eternal, was held during ESA Summer Online 2020, sponsored by the internet security developer Kaspersky Lab.

+During a total of eleven Break the Record events held in 2020–2022, the world record has been broken six times.

 History

 In August 2012, Swedish gaming organisation Ludendi hosted a streaming marathon called European Speedster Assembly in Skövde, raising money for the charity Hand in Hand.
-It was inspired by Games Done Quick, a similar charity marathon based in America.
+It was inspired by Games Done Quick, a similar charity speedrunning marathon based in America.

 Ludendi also hosted the events in 2013 and 2014.
 From 2015, ESA has used the Twitch channel europeanspeedsterassembly.

 In 2016, ESA changed its name to European Speedrunner Assembly.

 In 2018 the organisation officially registered as a company under the name European Speedrunner Assembly AB.
 The ESA planned to open an amusement arcade in a former industrial site in Växjö in November 2018.
 This later turned into Smålands Spelhall which officially opened in 2019.

 In 2023, ESA reaffirmed its commitment to supporting any and all gender identities.

+ESA Winter 2024, which was held during February 2024, was the first ESA event that was not a continuous 24-hour stream throughout the event, but instead the broadcast was interrupted by scheduled overnight breaks.
+This type of scheduling was also used for the following ESA Summer 2024 event.

+Following a pause for the Winter 2025 event, ESA Summer 2025 was announced to move from its usual July spot and would instead take place in from 27 June – 6 July 2025, with both streams and a 24/7 'fully live' schedule, for the first time since 2023.